Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.

 Symptoms of most dementias are similar.
 Generally, dementia causes the following:

 Although when symptoms occur varies, categorizing them as early, intermediate, or late symptoms helps affected people, family members, and other caregivers have some idea of what to expect.
 Personality changes and disruptive behavior may develop early or late.
-Some people with dementia have seizures, which can also occur early or late.
+Some people with dementia have seizures, which can also occur at any point in the disease.

 Because dementia usually begins slowly and worsens over time, it may not be identified at first.
 Memory, especially for recent events, is one of the first mental functions to noticeably deteriorate.
-People with dementia typically have more and more difficulty doing the following:
+Also, people with dementia typically have more and more difficulty doing the following:

 Emotions may be changeable, unpredictably and rapidly switching from happiness to sadness.
 Changes in personality are also common.
 Family members may notice unusual behavior.